BioJulia/BufIO.jl/docs/src/index.md

 ```@meta
-CurrentModule = BufIO
+CurrentModule = BufferIO
 DocTestSetup = quote
-    using BufIO
+    using BufferIO
 end
 ```

-# BufIO.jl
+# BufferIO.jl
-BufIO provides new and improved I/O interfaces for Julia inspired by Rust, and designed around exposing buffers to users in order to explicitly copy bytes to and from them.
+BufferIO provides new and improved I/O interfaces for Julia inspired by Rust, and designed around exposing buffers to users in order to explicitly copy bytes to and from them.
 Compared to the `Base.IO` interface, the new interfaces in this package are:

 * Lower level
 * Faster